hassio-addons/addon-chrony/README.md

 more severe level, e.g., `debug` also shows `info` messages.
 By default, the `log_level` is set to `info`, which is the recommended setting unless you are troubleshooting.

+### Option: `mode`

+The `mode` option configures chrony to use either `pool` or `server` mode.
+These options are:

+- `pool`: References a pool of servers such as pool.ntp.org (Recommended).
+- `server`: References a list of specific names or addresses.

+Based on the mode the `ntp_pool` or `ntp_server` option will be used.

+### Option: `ntp_pool`

+Used by pool mode and configures the pool name to be used, should be a DNS record with multiple entries.
+The application will select which to reference.

+### Option: `ntp_server`

+Used by server mode, an array of server names or IP Addresses used as the time source.
+The application will select which to reference.

 ## Known issues and limitations